NSJ021/Ease-Of-Mind-Website/README.md

 ### Github Issues and Project

-For this project I deceided to use the Github issues and projects section as a form of adapting Agile principles into the project.
+For this project I decided to use the Github issues and projects section as a form of adapting Agile principles into the project.
 The project board contains all To-do, In progress and Completed User stories, the user stories themselves are GitHub issues.
 The options on Github are not exactly Agile authentic but they serve a similar purpose in regard to organisation and keeping track of progress.

 <img src="/assets/images/Github-user-story-template.png" alt="Github issues template setup">